Pronunciation of 'Prognosis'

 Pronunciation Details

-A medical term referring to the likely course or outcome of a disease or condition.
-It can also mean a forecast or prediction in a general context.
+A prediction of the likely course or outcome of a disease or situation.